EXTENDED BUSINESS HOURS

 The first thing you’ll want to do is clear under the sink and remove all clutter.
 Once you’ve got that cleared out, turn off your hot and cold water valves and turn on the faucet to remove any water currently in the lines.

 After you’ve confirmed your water is turned off, it’s time to start detaching things.
 First, start by removing the kitchen faucet hoses from your hot and cold water lines.
-Most modern kitchens have a garbage disposal, if you’re home does the next thing you’ll want to unplug the disposal from power.
+Most modern kitchens have a garbage disposal.
+If your home does the next thing, you’ll want to unplug the disposal from power.

 After, unplug the hose from the dishwasher (if connected to your disposal).
 Detach the disposal from the drain, and then loosen the drain collar from the sink.

-After you’ve turned off the water lines you’ll want to loosen the drain collar the sink and the water drain.
-Remove old caulking depending on mount
+After you’ve turned off the water lines, you’ll want to loosen the drain collar of the sink and the water drain.
+Remove old caulking, depending on the mount.

 Picking the best replacement

-Now it’s time to install your new kitchen sink, if you prepping ahead and still looking to purchase one, there are many things to consider when getting your new sink.
-Most importantly what type of sink, and what type of mount.
+Now it’s time to install your new kitchen sink.
+If you're prepping ahead and still looking to purchase one, there are many things to consider when getting your new sink.
+Most importantly, what type of sink, and what type of mount?

 Two of the most popular types of sinks are fireclay and stainless steel.

-Fireclay is more common in homes looking for a farmhouse style, and can in some instances be more sound-absorbing.
-While stainless steel usually has more options style-wise and can be easier to clean.
-For more in-depth compassion, check out our blog where we compare the two.
+Fireclay is more common in homes looking for a farmhouse style, and can, in some instances, be more sound-absorbing.
+While stainless steel usually has more style options, it can also be easier to clean.
+For a more in-depth comparison, check out our blog where we compare the two.

-With you’re old sink removed, take this time to clean out old gunk or residue left about from the old sink.
-We will be focussing on installing a top mount sink for this blog, but if you’ve gone with an under-mount, check out this awesome how-to from Appliance Educator.
+With your old sink removed, take this time to clean out old gunk or residue left about from the old sink.
+We will be focusing on installing a top-mount sink for this blog, but if you’ve gone with an under-mount, check out this awesome how-to from Appliance Educator.

 First, take your new sink and dry install it to make sure that there are no problems with things like sizing.
 After you’ve confirmed no issues with the dry install, flip your sink upside down and add your silicone all around the outside lip.
 After you’ve applied the silicone, place the sink into the opening on your counter and clean up any excess silicone.

 Next, you’ll want to install and tighten any mounting brackets that came along with the sink.
 After, you’ll want to install your sink strainers.
-Some manufacturers, like ZLINE, the faucets come with seals included so there’s no need to use a messy plumbers putty, but other brands might require it, check your installation manual for more information.
+Some manufacturers, like ZLINE, include their faucets, so there’s no need to use them, but other brands might require it; check your installation manual for more information.

-Now with the sink properly installed, it’s time to reconnect all your lines and pipes.
+Now that the sink is properly installed, it’s time to reconnect all your lines and pipes.
 Start by reconnecting your faucet to the hot and cold water lines.
 Then fit your pipes from the sink to the drain.
-Depending on how different your new sink is, you might need to add in more piping to make a proper connection.
+Depending on how different your new sink is, you might need to add more piping to make a proper connection.

 Next, you’ll want to reinstall your garbage disposal and connect any lines from the disposal to your dishwasher.
 Now with everything reconnected, turn on your water lines and test out both the faucet and the sink to confirm there are no leaks.
 Lastly, plug in your garbage disposal.